RocheStapelberg/RocheStapelberg/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Hi, I’m Roche Stapelberg
-- 🌱 I’m currently studying software engineering in South Africa.
+- 🌱 Junior software engineer based in South Africa
+- 📫 Contact me : stapelberg.roche@gmail.com
 ## Technical Skills

 ### Languages